About Us

 Sentencing Advisory Council Directors come from a broad spectrum of professional and community backgrounds and represent a range of perspectives.
 Under section 108F of the Sentencing Act 1991, between eleven and fourteen Council members must be appointed under eight profile areas.

-Headshot of Council Chair Professor Marilyn McMahonProfessor Marilyn McMahon
+Headshot Professor Marilyn McMahonProfessor Marilyn McMahon

 Marilyn McMahon is an experienced academic, having taught and researched criminal law for many years.
 She has served as a consultant to the Victorian government and her work has been cited by law reform bodies in Australia and the United Kingdom.
 She is Dean of the Law School at Deakin University.
 Professor McMahon is also a registered psychologist and has a particular interest in the intersection of the criminal law and mental health systems.
 She is currently a member of the Forensic Leave Panel and the Disciplinary Appeals Board and was previously a member of the Mental Health Tribunal and the Intellectual Disability Review Board.